Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Místo patnácti dekagramů ementálského sýra, který měl zde být rozdán, dostal každý po škatulce zápalek a jednu pohlednici, kterou vydalo komité pro válečné hroby v Rakousku (Vídeň XIX/4, Canisiusgasse).

-Siedliska and the local war graves was depictied on the postcard from the War Grave Commission in Canisiusgasse.
+and the local war graves were depicted on the postcard from the War Grave Commission in Canisiusgasse.

 Background

-Note that the author here surely has used printed material from the War Grave Commission as source.
-He has ignored the fact that this war grave complex by Siedliska did not yet exist when this episode in the novel took place (end of May 1915).
+Note that the author here surely used printed material from the War Grave Commission as a source.
+He has ignored the fact that this war grave complex at Siedliska did not yet exist when this episode in the novel took place (end of May 1915).

 Quote(s) from the novel